Trusted WordPress tutorials, when you need them most.

 Google Analytics shows you where your visitors are coming from and what they are doing on your website.
 This data allows you to discover content on your website where you have lots of traffic but your conversion rate is low.

-Google Search Console’s Search Performance page can help you find search keywords where your site appears in the results.
+Google Search Console’s Performance page can help you find search keywords where your site appears in the results.
 You can sort it to show you keywords where your site can easily rank higher by updating those articles.

 If you are using All in One SEO, then you can set a particular keyword as your focus keyphrase.